google/fchan-go/writeup/writeup.md

                                                   goto begin
 ~~~~

-Go channels are currently require goroutines[^goroutine] to acquire a single
+Go channels currently require goroutines[^goroutine] to acquire a single
 lock before performing additional operations[^chanimp].
 This makes contention
 for this lock a scalability bottleneck; while acquiring a mutex can be very fast
 this means that only one thread can perform an operation on a queue at a time.